raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

     4
 ```

 We get the same solution, but with a single pass through the data and requiring space proportional to the number of users, not a multiple of the size of the data.
+But note that although the code now looks somewhat different, it actually does the exact same steps as the pipeline solution, in the same order.

+That's because we wrote (and debugged!) the pipeline, and then refactored it to a single pass.
+We did all of the hard reasoning while working with the easier-to-reason-about and factor code, before we wrote the everything-entangled code.

 And now for the question that is the entire point of the essay: